 Anderson-Negele provides a comprehensive product range from robust, low-cost pressure transmitters for standard process requirements up to intelligent pressure sensors with high-end equipment a sophisticated feature for full automation.
 Even for the most difficult processes it’s possible to find the best suitable and most economical device for every requirement, every process and every application:

-Special high temperature pressure sensors allow process temperatures up to 480°F.
+High process temperatures: Special high temperature pressure sensors allow process temperatures up to 480°F.

-Some applications, such as homogenizers, work with very high pressures.
+High pressure: Some applications, such as homogenizers, work with very high pressures.
 Anderson-Negele offers pressure gauges suitable for pressures up to 15,000 psig.

-In some processes, strong pressure surges can occur, which can damage the pressure sensor.
+Overpressure resistance: In some processes, strong pressure surges can occur, which can damage the pressure sensor.
 In this case a sensor with a high overpressure resistance should be used.
 At Anderson-Negele, variants with an overpressure resistance of 580 PSI are available.

-Modular pressure sensors with Smart Replace Design allow easy on-site replacement of components, simplifying spare parts inventory and increasing sensor availability.
+Field Repair: Modular pressure sensors with Smart Replace Design allow easy on-site replacement of components, simplifying spare parts inventory and increasing sensor availability.

-With hydrostatic level measurement, a temperature drift can lead to inaccurate output values.
+Temperature compensation: With hydrostatic level measurement, a temperature drift can lead to inaccurate output values.
 With Anderson-Negele sensors the deviation due to the temperature effect is up to 10 times lower than with conventional pressure sensors.

-Even with turndown up to 10:1, the measurement accuracy at Anderson-Negele remains up to 0.15% due to the use of the calibrated measurement range as reference.
+Turndown: Even with turndown up to 10:1, the measurement accuracy at Anderson-Negele remains up to 0.15% due to the use of the calibrated measurement range as reference.

-For pressurized tanks, a differential pressure sensor with two sensor stems is the best solution for high-precision level or volume measurement.
+Pressurized tanks: For pressurized tanks, a differential pressure sensor with two sensor stems is the best solution for high-precision level or volume measurement.

-the larger the diaphragm diameter, the higher the measuring accuracy.
+Small tube diameters: The larger the diaphragm diameter, the higher the measuring accuracy.
 However, this becomes a problem with very small pipelines.
 This can be overcome by process adaptation with the CPM and CPM Mini adapter systems.
-These enable pressure sensors with standard diaphragms even for pipe diameters of only ¼".
+These enable pressure sensors with standard diaphragms even for pipe diameters of only ¼”.
 Further information can be found in the product category Process adaptations.

-Hygienic design / hygienic materials
+Sanitary design / sanitary materials

 The pressure meters are made of the highest quality materials.
 Depending on type and intended application, the following materials and surfaces can be selected: